-There is a difference between gender identity and gender expression – gender identity is how you identify, whilst gender expression is how you choose your gender expression (so for example, someone may identify as nonbinary (this would be their gender identity) but may expresses themselves in a more masculine way (this would be their gender expression).
+There is a difference between gender identity and gender expression – gender identity is how you identify, whilst gender expression is how you choose your gender expression (so for example, someone may identify as nonbinary (this would be their gender identity) but may express themselves in a more masculine way (this would be their gender expression).
 I also want to talk about how this may positively impact body positivity and gender euphoria.
-I wanted to write this because firstly I am interested in gender, and because I wanted to share my experience with gender identity and expression, and how it effects me.
-I will provide two YouTube videos which I find useful, as this is an interesting topics, much like my posts about labels and self identification – as well as my blog posts surrounding trans topics.
-I will also provide a picture of what my current hair style is!
+I wanted to write this because firstly I am interested in gender and because I wanted to share my experience with gender identity and expression, and how it effects me.
+I will provide two YouTube videos which I find useful, as this is an interesting topic, much like my posts about labels and self-identification – as well as my blog posts surrounding trans topics.
+I will also provide a picture of what my current hairstyle is!

 This also links in nicely with my hair experience – I used to have long hair when I was younger, but my mum and I would always fight when I had to have it brushed, so I got it cut short – like short.
 Then, as I got older, I had a pixie hairstyle for a long time, and now I have the hairstyle I have now because I wanted a change for my hair.
 Speaking of hair, dying your hair can also be a part of gender expression – in terms of colours, I have only had my hair blue and purple.
 I dyed my hair blue at the end of my GCSEs, and the purple hair was a result of going to my cousins wedding.